The Inside Scoop On Bullying

 Do You Notice Your Child Being a Bully

-Now that you understand what sits behind bullying if you notice your child using that behaviour you have something to talk with them about.
+Now that you understand what sits behind bullying if you notice your child using that behavior you have something to talk with them about.

 You might like to ask them what is happening inside them.
 Find out how they are feeling.